spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/ceo/index.html.md

 ## Teleprompter Preferences

 If possible, I use a teleprompter when giving keynotes.
-I prefer to use the teleprompter app "[PromptSmart](https://apps.apple.com/us/app/promptsmart-pro-teleprompter/id894811756)" along with the "PromptSmart Remote Control" so that I am able to scroll the script at my own pace.
+I prefer to use the teleprompter app "[PromptSmart](https://apps.apple.com/us/app/promptsmart-pro-teleprompter/id894811756)" along with the "PromptSmart Remote Control."
+Ideally, someone will scroll through the script on my behalf, at my pace.

 ## Recording Content for Conferences